MicrosoftDocs/sql-docs/docs/tools/synapse-pathway/tutorial-save-load-assessment.md

 In this tutorial, you learn how to:

 > [!div class="checklist"]
-> * Saving an assessment to a file
+> * Save an assessment to a file
-> * Loading the assessment from a file
+> * Load the assessment from a file

 ## Prerequisites